ParbatiDebbarma/Netflix-Data-Analysis/README.md

 Netflix is one of the most popular media and video streaming platforms.
 They have over 10000 movies or tv shows available on their platform, as of mid-2021, they have over 222M Subscribers globally

-Non-Graphical Analysis: Value counts and unique attributes
+Non-Graphical Analysis provides Value counts and unique attributes

-Visual Analysis - Univariate, Bivariate after pre-processing of the data
+Visual Analysis : Univariate, Bivariate after pre-processing of the data
 Note: Pre-processing involves unnesting of the data in columns like Actor, Director, Country

 Missing Value & Outlier were detected and fixed